jvandemo/Ogone/README.md

 # ATTENTION

-To guarantee the best possible service, this project is looking for a motivated maintainer.
+This project is looking for a motivated maintainer.

 If you are interested, please contact me: [@jvandemo](http://twitter.com/jvandemo).